Maxine Fensom

-Maxine Fensom (born 30 August 1958) is an Australian entrepreneur well known in the adult industry for founding a number of strip clubs, strippers’ agencies, themed events and adult online stores.
-She also is the owner, and the founder and established the annual Australian Adult Industry Awards in 2000 to recognise achievements in the Australian adult industry as well as being the founder and owner of the national Miss Erotica and Miss Dream Girl pageants.
-Maxine recently acquired the licensing rights to Sexpo to hold the first ever exhibition in the United States launching in April 2023.
+Maxine Fensom (born 30 August 1958) is an Australian entrepreneur well known in the adult industry for founding a number of strip clubs, strippers' agencies, themed events and adult online stores.
+She also is the owner and founder of the Australian Adult Industry Awards, established in 2000 to recognise achievements in the Australian adult industry, as well as the national Miss Erotica and Miss Dream Girl pageants.
+Maxine acquired the licensing rights to Sexpo to hold the first ever exhibition in the United States launching in April 2023.

 Early life and education

 Fensom was born on 30 August 1958 in Brisbane, Australia.
 Moving to Melbourne at the age of two, Fensom was educated at Camberwell High School and Brinsley Road Free School in Camberwell and had a modest upbringing, the only child of a single mother.
 She trained as a psychiatric nurse at Swinburne Technical College, but eventually her passion for dancing and acting led her to setting up a promotional dance troupe, which performed around Melbourne successfully for a number of years.
 Fensom also acted on television, appearing in various episodes as "Bouncy Miss" in the acclaimed Australian Broadcasting Corporation miniseries The Damnation of Harvey McHugh.
 She has also had a biography written about her life as the most recognisable female face in the adult industry.